ConservationMetrics/mapgl-tile-renderer/README.md

 1. Upload them to a [Felt](https://felt.com) map.
 2. Use the [mbview](https://github.com/mapbox/mbview) tool to view them in the browser.
 3. Load them in [QGIS](https://qgis.org).

+## Licensing for online API sources

+This tool makes it possible to download tiles from various API sources for offline usage.
+Here are links to the licensing and API limitations for each source:

+1. Bing: [Terms of Use](https://www.microsoft.com/en-us/maps/bing-maps/product) and information on [accessing Bing Maps tiles](https://learn.microsoft.com/en-us/bingmaps/rest-services/directly-accessing-the-bing-maps-tiles)